laperlej/zellij-choose-tree/README.md

-# zellij-session-tree
+# zellij-choose-tree

 [showcase.webm](https://github.com/user-attachments/assets/8a8e19d9-f527-4dfe-9952-a1aec1ba7ef0)

-zellij-session-tree is a plugin for [zellij](https://github.com/zellij-org/zellij) that allows users to quickly switch between sessions.
+zellij-choose-tree is a plugin for [zellij](https://github.com/zellij-org/zellij) that allows users to quickly switch between sessions.

-It aims to mimic the session tree in [tmux](https://github.com/tmux/tmux/) accessible with `Ctrl+b s` by default.
+It aims to mimic the choose tree in [tmux](https://github.com/tmux/tmux/) accessible with `Ctrl+b s` by default.

 ## Usage